 ICSID Convention and New York Convention

-South Korea has been a member of the International Center for the Settlement of Investment Disputes (ICSID) since ratifying the convention in 1967.
+The ROK has been a member of the International Center for Settlement of Investment Disputes (ICSID) since ratifying the convention in 1967.
 It has also acceded to the New York Convention.
 There are no specific domestic laws providing for enforcement.
 South Korean courts have made rulings based on the ROK government’s position acceding to the convention, however.

 Although commercial disputes can be adjudicated in a civil court, foreign businesses often feel that this is not a practical means to resolve disputes.
 Proceedings are conducted in Korean, often without adequate interpretation.
-ROK law prohibits foreign lawyers who have not passed the Korean Bar Examination from representing clients in Korean courts.
-Civil procedures common in the United States, such as pretrial discovery, do not exist in South Korea.
+ROK law prohibits foreign lawyers who have not passed the Korean Bar Examination from representing clients in South Korean courts.
+Civil procedures common in the United States, such as pretrial discovery, do not exist in the ROK.
 During litigation of a dispute, foreigners may be barred from leaving the country until a decision is reached.
 Legal proceedings are expensive and time-consuming, and lawsuits often are contemplated only as a last resort, signaling the end of a business relationship.
 ROK law governs commercial activities and bankruptcies, with the judiciary serving as the means to enforce property and contractual rights, usually through monetary judgments levied in the domestic currency.
 The ROK has specialized courts, including family courts and administrative courts, as well as courts specifically dealing with patents and other intellectual property rights issues.

-The ROK government allows the following general incentives for foreign investors:
+The ROK government provides the following general incentives for foreign investors:

 Research and Development

-Several organizations affiliated with the Small and Medium Business Association (SMBA) support private sector R&D. The Korea Technology and Information Promotion Agency supports R&D investment and the Korea Technology Credit Guarantee Fund provides credit guarantees for technology development.
+Several organizations affiliated with the Small and Medium Business Association (SMBA) support private sector research and development (R&D).
+The Korea Technology and Information Promotion Agency supports R&D investment, and the Korea Technology Credit Guarantee Fund provides credit guarantees for technology development.
 The Ministry of Science, ICT, and Future Planning also supports R&D projects.
 According to the SMBA, foreign companies are eligible to apply for public R&D funds through their South Korean subsidiary.

 Property rights and interests are enforced under the Civil Act.
 Mortgages and liens exist, and the ROK’s recording system is reliable.
 The Alien Land Acquisition Act (amended in 1998) grants non-resident foreigners and foreign corporations the same rights as Koreans in purchasing and using land.
 The Real Estate Investment Trust (REIT) Act supports indirect investments in real estate and restructuring of corporations.
 The REIT Act allows investors to invest funds through an asset management company and in real property such as office buildings, business parks, shopping malls, hotels, and serviced apartments.
 Property interests are enforced, and there is a reliable system for registering mortgages and liens.
 As of June 2016, approximately 0.5 percent of land does not have clear title.
 The courts run the recording system.
 Legally purchased property cannot revert to other owners, but squatters may have very limited rights in special situations, such as a right to cultivation of unoccupied land.